caxian007/WEBI/Courseware/F2F/LI/L1&2 Daily Activities.md

 Diane drove the car this morning.
 Now Diane is back at home, she's cleaning the house.
 This evening Diane is going to attend her art class.
 ```

+## Question practice

+- Did Kathy take a bus this morning?
+- Do Kathy and Diane both paint?
+- Do many people drive cars?
+- Do many people study painting?
+- Does Kathy ever take a bus?
+- How long is the interview scheduled to last?
+- How much longer is she going to be at home.
+- What did they buy?
+- What is Diane doing right now?
+- What is Diane going to do this evening?
+- What is the interview going to be about?
+- What time did she get up?
+- When did she leave for work?
+- When is the interview going to start?
+- Who ate breakfast this morning.
+- Who didn't eat breakfast this morning?
+- Who didn't take a bus this morning?
+- Who is going to interview someone this evening?
+- Who isn't going to interview someone this evening?
+- Who usually takes a bus?

 ## Focus Exercises